 Shopping Carts and Reports

 For all this tracking to work, your shopping cart will need a plugin to support the eCommerce360 analytics feature.
 The good news is that 11 of the most popular eCommerce shopping carts already have support, and we’re using our integration fund to expand support across more shopping-cart systems.
 (If you’d like us to add support for a new shopping cart, fill out this short form.)

 Once eCommerce360 is enabled for a campaign, you’ll see a new reporting section in your campaign reports called Ecommerce Reports.
 This page displays the total revenue generated by a specific campaign and lists the individual purchases made by each email recipient.

 Segmenting Based on Purchases

 But the real power lies in segmentation.
-Once you’ve been using the eCommerce360 feature for a few campaigns, you can start segmenting them based on when or what your readers have purchased. eCommerce360 even allows you to filter by SKU as well as product category, product description, and value.
+Once you’ve been using the eCommerce360 feature for a few campaigns, you can start segmenting them based on when or what your readers have purchased. eCommerce360 even allows you to filter by product name, product category, product description, and value.

 Here’s an example for segmenting candy purchases from Candy Favorites.
 I’ve selected anyone who has purchased "Atomic Fireballs."
 Looks like there have been 12 folks: